RobG66/Gamelist-Manager/README.md

 Donations: https://paypal.me/RGanshorn?country.x=CA&locale.x=en_US

 March 1st, 2025
  Version 7.7 has been released!
 If you have an idea or find an issue, please report it.
+I know, screenshots need to be updated!